Do you know that Volleyball was not the first name of this wonderful game? It was ‘Mintonette’.

 - 1960: Brazil’s men’s team introduced a new offensive play called “Jogo Aereo” (aerial game), which later evolved into the penetration play used in modern volleyball.

-This period saw significant improvements in technique and strategy.
+This period also saw significant improvements in technique and strategy.

 The Soviets countered these skills and gameplays with the idea of specialized positions and the blocking system.